Go directly to content

 • When will construction start?

-The Norwegian Coastal Administration aims to be ready to sign a contract with a contractor for tunnel construction by the end of 2024 or the beginning of 2025, which would potentially allow construction to begin in early 2025.
+The Norwegian Coastal Administration is currently working to put the ship tunnel project out for tender after the summer of 2024.
+If all goes according to plan, the NCA aims to be ready to sign a contract with a contractor to build the tunnel by the autumn of 2025, enabling construction to commence late in 2025.

 The actual construction time will depend on the chosen contractor, but it is estimated that it could take four to six years for the ship tunnel to be completed.